Hsiang-bit/Macro-Report/SPEC.md

 1. TIMESTAMP REQUIREMENT.
 Every numeric value must have a visible as-of date or timestamp from its source.
 A number without a discernible date is UNVERIFIED: it cannot appear in any dashboard, asset view, or signal — it may only be mentioned in the DATA SNAPSHOT as unverified and discarded.
 Record the as-of date alongside every value you keep.

-2. FETCH THE SOURCE PAGE, NOT THE SNIPPET.
+2. FETCH THE SOURCE PAGE, NOT THE SNIPPET (FULL MODE only).
 Search-engine snippets are frequently cached and show values that are days or weeks old.
 For Tier 1 and Tier 2 items, fetch the actual URL from the source map (tradingeconomics page, FRED series page, Yahoo Finance quote).
 A snippet value may only be used if corroborated by a second independent source showing the same value within tolerance.
+In SEARCH-ONLY MODE this rule is replaced by the two-search rule with mandatory visible dates.

 3. TWO-SOURCE RULE FOR ANCHORS.
 The seven anchor values — UST 10Y, DXY, Gold, WTI, SPX, VIX, BTC — must each be confirmed by two independent sources.
 Divergence tolerances: yields ±5bp; FX ±0.3%; gold and oil ±1%; equity indices ±0.5%; BTC ±2%.
 Within tolerance: use the newer timestamp.
 Beyond tolerance: use the value with the newer timestamp, and note the discrepancy in the DATA SNAPSHOT.
 Beyond tolerance with no timestamps visible: both values are UNVERIFIED.